It’s PIE day AND PI day (March 14th) and so in honor of the day I am going to share my favorite PEACH PIE RECIPE.

 - Place the pie on a baking sheet (lowest rack in oven) and bake at 400 degrees until crust begins to brown (about 35 minutes).
 Rotate pie and reduce heat to 375 degrees and finish baking until filling is bubbly about 35 to 40 minutes.

-- Let cool COMPLETELY for 3 hours on a wire rack before cutting
+- Let cool COMPLETELY on a wire rack before cutting